aspose-total/Aspose.Total-Products/total/en/python-net/conversion/potm-to-dotx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+The Portable Office Template (POTM) format is a Microsoft Office template format used for creating presentations.
+It is a combination of the POTX and POT formats.
+The POTM format is used to store presentation templates and is used by Microsoft PowerPoint.
+The Office Open XML (DOTX) format is a Microsoft Office template format used for creating documents.
+It is a combination of the DOTX and DOT formats.
+The DOTX format is used to store document templates and is used by Microsoft Word.

+Converting POTM to DOTX is necessary for developers who need to create documents from presentations.
+It is also useful for those who need to use the same template for both presentations and documents.

+<h2>How Aspose.Total helps for potm to dotx conversion</h2>
-For a Python developer, who is trying to add a POTM to DOTX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POTM file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOTX format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps Python developers to automate the conversion process from POTM to DOTX.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert POTM file to PDF.
+After that by using Microsoft Word Python API Aspose.Words for Python via .NET, save the created PDF into Microsoft Word as a DOTX format.

+Aspose.Slides for Python via .NET API is a powerful tool for creating, editing, and converting presentations.
+It supports a wide range of formats, including POTM, PPT, PPTX, PPS, PPSX, PPTM, PPSM, and more.
+It also provides features such as creating and editing slides, adding text, images, shapes, and other objects, and more.

+Aspose.Words for Python via .NET API is a powerful tool for creating, editing, and converting documents.
+It supports a wide range of formats, including DOTX, DOC, DOCX, RTF, HTML, and more.
+It also provides features such as creating and editing documents, adding text, images, tables, and other objects, and more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from POTM to DOTX.
+It is a powerful and reliable tool for creating, editing, and converting documents and presentations.

 {{% /blocks/products/pf/feature-page-summary %}}